is-a-dev/docs/src/guides/zoho-mail.md

    ![](../media/zohomail/step_2.png)

 2. Enter `your-domain.is-a.dev` subdomain and the name of your organization in the pop-up.
-The organization name may your personal name.
+The organization name can be your personal name too.
 Click **Add now** to proceed.

    ![](../media/zohomail/step_3.png)